jasonaaronwilson/omni-shell/README.md

 Omni shell is my design for a command line shell that is easier to program than bash while retaining the simplicity of being suitable as a "command repl".
 It's meant to fill the ground between bash and languages like Ruby, Python, and Perl.
 Expression syntax is most similar to Scheme (though with immutable values (except closures)) while command syntax is very much like bash and other shells.

+In command context, lists are automatically flattened as individual arguments (though one can still use the comma operator if desired) while in expression context one must use ",".

 ## Syntax

 Tokens are either delimited by white-space or certain delimiters.